foreseecode/verint-xm-cordova-sample/README.md

 In order to run on iOS, you'll need to select a valid development team

-1. Open `platforms/ios/ForeSeeCordova.xcodeproj` in Xcode
+1. Open `platforms/ios/VerintXM.xcodeproj` in Xcode
-1. Select the `ForeSeeCordova` project in the project navigator
+1. Select the `VerintXM` project in the project navigator
 1. Select a valid team in the `Signing` section
 1. Return to the command line and run iOS: